What's New in iOS 14 Beta 5: Bigger Apple News Widget, Alarm Clock Wheel, Hidden Photo Album Changes and More

 - Exposure Notifications - The interface for Exposure Notifications has changed in iOS 14 beta 5.
 Tapping on "Turn on Exposure Notifications" brings up an option to choose a country, region, or state, and it will let you know if an Exposure Notification app is available for your area.
 This interface is different from the iOS 13.6 interface and the interface available in iOS 14 beta 4.

-- Hidden Photo Albums - There's a new Hidden Album setting in photos that when turned on, causes the Hidden album in Photos to appear in the Albums tab under Utilities.
+- Hidden Photo Albums - There's a new Hidden Album setting in photos that when turned on, causes the Hidden album in Photos to be hidden from the Albums list.
 The Hidden album remains available in the image picker.

 - HomeKit Control Center - HomeKit favorites in Control Center now feature smaller tiles and smarter organization that provides access to more shortcuts at a tap.